lucaskup/lucaskup.github.io/_posts/2021-05-01-Titanic-Model.md

 ---
 layout: post
 title: "Model Creation Titanic Synthetic Dataset"
 date: 2021-05-01 05:00:00 -0300
-categories: data-science model-creation
+img: regression-analysis.svg
+description: Jupyter Notebook that creates an ensemble of models for Kaggle Playground Series
+tags: [data-science, model-creation]
 ---

 This was my first attempt at a Kaggle Playground Series, I've entered quite late at the competition but it was fun nevertheless.